honeycombio/honeycomb-opentelemetry-python/examples/README.md

 This example configures the distro using the `configure_opentelemetry()` function, and contains examples of:

-- configuring the distro with a combination of parameters and set environment variables
+- configuring the distro with a combination of in-code parameters and environment variables
 - sending metrics with OpenTelemetry using a counter
 - using baggage with context tokens
 - setting a span attribute

 Check out the [Hello-World Readme](hello-world/README.md) for setting this up!